 HABA Snug-up Doll Luisa First Baby Doll: This cuddly doll is so cute!
 I love that it is free from toxins including BPA, phthalates, PVC, flame retardants, and water repellent chemicals!

-Bath Letters and Numbers, OBall Scoop ‘N Spill Bath Toy: There are so many bath toys out there and E definitely has plenty, but these are 2 of my favorites.
+Bath Letters and Numbers, Splish Splash Bath Cups: There are so many bath toys out there and E definitely has plenty, but these are 2 of my favorites.
 These nontoxic foam letters and numbers are cool because they stick to the bath walls after getting them wet.
 E loves to play with them even if he can’t spell or count yet (you can’t start teaching them too young!).
-The BPA-free Oball scoops are fun because they’re different colors and shapes and they make “rain” when you let water fall through the holes.
+These BPA-free cups are fun because they’re different colors and shapes and they make “rain” when you let water fall through the holes.
 The scoops are easy to clean for parents and easy to grasp for little hands.
 They also nest nicely for storage.

 VTech Drop and Go Dump Truck: E loves this truck!
 This fun dump truck has “rocks” that your baby puts in the hole which then drops the “rocks” into the dump truck.
 The back of the truck can tilt to dump the “rocks” out, and the truck has a pull string.
 E loves to pull the truck around the house!
 It has cute sayings and melodies, and it helps teach numbers, colors, and tools.
 It also helps develop motor skills!
 The age recommendation is 6 months through 3 years old.